KI-AIM/Cinnamon/README.md

 The KI-AIM platform provides data management as well as the front end of the project.

+### KI-AIM-Test

+Submodule containing all tests for the other modules as well as test utilities.

 ## Build & Run
 To build the entire project with all submodules, run